mapbox/mts-data-sync/README.md

 # Mapbox Tiling Service (MTS) Data Sync

 Use this tool to publish data directly to the [Mapbox Tiling Service](https://docs.mapbox.com/mapbox-tiling-service/overview/) without writing any code.
 The tool runs Node.js from the terminal.
 It may be helpful to use a text editor like VS Code, Sublime Text, or Atom to view and edit “dot” files and recipe files.
-If you prefer to use Python or if you want more control over how you data pipeline works, check out the [Tilesets CLI](https://docs.mapbox.com/mapbox-tiling-service/overview/#tilesets-cli).
+If you prefer to use Python or if you want more control over how your data pipeline works, check out the [Tilesets CLI](https://docs.mapbox.com/mapbox-tiling-service/overview/#tilesets-cli).

 ## Installation